ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 }
 ```

-### What to do when your app hits a rate limit

-Consider the following use cases in which you might hit a rate limit.

-#### Simple single-threaded use case, e.g. downloading files serially
+### How to use X-Rate-Limit headers in a simple single-threaded use case?

+If your app sends API requests within a single thread (e.g. downloads message attachments sequentially), the following approach can be used.

-* If you encounter a HTTP Response Header `X-Rate-Limit-Remaining` that reaches 0 then wait the number of seconds defined in `X-Rate-Limit-Window` HTTP Response Header.
+* Check the `X-Rate-Limit-Remaining` header in each API response.
+If its value reaches zero, wait for the number of seconds returned in the `X-Rate-Limit-Window` response header.

-* If you encounter a HTTP Response Status code of 429 please wait the number of seconds defined in the `Retry-After` HTTP Response header.
+* If you encounter an HTTP 429 error, wait for the number of seconds specified in the `Retry-After` response header.

-If `X-Rate-Limit-Remaining` is working properly, your app should never encounter a 429 error, which is desirable.
-In other words, if you build your app to be aware of this HTTP header and to respond accordingly, you can prevent your app from being impacted, or at least alert personnel about the issue.
+If your logic that relies on `X-Rate-Limit-Remaining` works properly, your app should never encounter 429 errors due to violating user-level rate limits.
+In other words, if you build your app to be aware of this HTTP header and respond accordingly, you can prevent your app from being impacted, or at least alert personnel about the issue.

 #### Server is overloaded